Seenivasan1711/Time2Crack/AI_ARCHITECTURE.md

 1. Create the Python AI service directory structure
 2. Set up FastAPI with Redis/Kafka integration
 3. Implement AI model processing logic
-4. Update Node.js controllers to use message queues
+4. Update NestJS controllers to use message queues
 5. Test the communication between services
 6. Deploy with Docker Compose

-This architecture provides the best of both worlds: Node.js performance for web APIs and Python's AI/ML capabilities, with reliable message queue communication between them.
+This architecture provides the best of both worlds: NestJS performance for web APIs and Python's AI/ML capabilities, with reliable message queue communication between them.